The Three Cornerstones of Our New West Philosophy

 The curriculum emphasizes four core area subjects at each grade level: Reading/Language Arts, Mathematics, History/Social Science, and Science.
 These classes are taught by the school’s full-time teachers who base their lessons on the California curricular standards for each subject.

 6th – 8th grade students choose two electives per semester from a changing menu of available courses.
 Electives have included: Youth in Action, Art, Poetry, Creative Writing, Dance, Drama, Film Critic, iMovie, Band (beginning/advanced), Robotics, Spanish (beginning/intermediate), History of Rock and Roll, Student Government, Study Skills, Strategic Games, and Yearbook.

 New West is fully inclusive in providing students with disabilities with a free and appropriate education in the least restrictive environment as an integral part of the school's educational culture.

 Besides the usual classroom quizzes and exams, assessment tests are given at regular intervals to evaluate each student’s entry level skills and progress toward mastering grade level standards.
 All New West students participate in the state-wide standardized testing (CAASPP) each spring.
 CELDT (California English Language Development Test).

-The school year starts the last week of August and ends the first week of June with a one week Thanksgiving break, a two week winter holiday break, and a one week spring break in April.
+The school year starts mid-August and ends the second week of June with a one week Thanksgiving break, a two-week winter holiday break, and a one-week spring break in April.
 See our Academic Calendar.

 School Day – High School